Heads up — this site is being migrated and rebuilt from the ground up. Some pages aren't available yet, but they're coming.

 Buy Before You Sell

-Counts old mortgage in DTI?
+Counts current old mortgage in DTI

 Yes